astrojimig/mw_density_imig2025/README.md

 ## Installation Instructions

-To install this code...
+To install this code, first clone this repository into a location of your choice:

 ```
 git clone https://github.com/astrojimig/mw_density_imig2025
 ```

-Set up a new conda environment named "mw_density":
+ Next, set up a new conda environment named "mw_density":

 ```
 conda create -n mw_density python==3.11
 ```

-Activate your conda environment:
+Activate your conda environment with:
 ```
 conda activate mw_density
 ```

-Finally, install this code and all of the relevant dependencies with:
+Next, install this code and all of the relevant dependencies with:

 ```
 pip install -e .